 Prevailing in a negligent security case requires the following elements to be proven:

-Proving fault in these cases requires the resources and expertise of a premises liability lawyer conversant in negligent security lawsuits.
+Proving fault in these cases requires the resources and expertise of a premises liability lawyer in Los Angeles who is conversant in negligent security lawsuits.
 At The Salamati Law Firm, our attorneys look for a history of crime and assaults in the establishment, along with previous complaints from patrons to support evidence that the proprietor breached a duty of care in regards to security.

 Substantial money damages have been procured in recent cases involving negligent security: